starvy/duchchess/README.md

 In order to play with Duch, you need a chess GUI that supports UCI protocol like **cute-chess** or **Arena**

+## Motivation

+My goal was to learn about chess programming and create an engine that beats me in chess.
+Now, it beats me every time.

 ## :mag_right: Features

 - Bitboards